 Outreach Service – Staff from the Audiology Department at Barnsley Hospital provide an Outreach Clinic service where people can visit for hearing aid batteries, tubing and repairs.
 These clinics are held at:

-- Better Barnsley (Adjacent to Main Entrance of the Alhambra Centre) – 1st Wednesday of every month between 10am and 2pm.
+- Barnsley Central Library – 1st Wednesday of every month between 10am and 2pm.

 - Cherry Tree Court (Saltersbrook, Goldthorpe) – 2nd Wednesday of every month between 9.30am and 1.30pm.